Scotch Thistle

 ID Characteristics

-Flowers: Are vibrant purple and grow at the end of leafy stalks, as a single flower or a cluster of flowers.
+Flowers: The vibrant purple flowers grow at the end of leafy stalks, either as a single flower or as a cluster of flowers.
 Flowers are globe-shaped and 2 – 8 cm in diameter.

-Stem: Are erect and branched.
-Scotch Thistle stems have broad, spiny wings, and woolly hairs.
-The plant is very tall, up to 2 – 3 m and 1.8 m wide.
+Stem: Erect and branched.
+Scotch thistle stems have broad, spiny wings and woolly hairs.
+The plant can grow quite large, up to 1.5 – 3 m tall and 1.8 m wide.

 Similar Species